Noise-Conditioned Mixture-of-Experts Framework for Robust Speaker Verification: Introduction

 An alternative technical paradigm employs advanced learning strategies to derive noise-invariant speaker representations.
 As demonstrated in \cite{b15}, feeding clean and noisy speech into the network while minimizing the distances at the embedding level can improve robustness.
 Further improvements are achieved by \cite{b12} through supervised contrastive learning to narrow distribution gaps between clean and noisy samples, and by \cite{b16} via disentanglement methods to isolate noise components from speech representations. \cite{b17} extends this framework by incorporating adversarial training to treat different noise types as distinct domains, making their representations domain indistinguishable.
 Additionally, \cite{b18} introduces stable learning to eliminate spurious correlations in training data, thereby improving noise generalization.
-However, such representation learning methods typically involve multiple loss functions, increasing training complexity and requiring careful tuning of loss weights for optimal performance.